-Lloyds Banking Group's Modern Slavery & Human Trafficking Statement and Human Rights Policy Statement are published on its website and cover all its subsidiary companies, including the Company, which is required to publish an annual statement, and sets out the steps taken to prevent modern slavery in Lloyds Banking Group's business and supply chains.
-The Board's Sustainability Committee endorsed these statements in 2023 for onward Board approval.
+Lloyds Banking Group's Modern Slavery & Human Trafficking Statement covers all its subsidiary companies and sets out the steps taken to prevent modern slavery in Lloyds Banking Group's business and supply chains.
+The Statement is published on the Lloyds Banking Group website.